-Then came his first record, the legendary Bat Out Of Hell, with Meat Loaf in 1977.
-It remains the biggest debut album ever and the second best selling disc of all time.
-Jim is the only person in the Top 20 Albums of All Time to have written all songs alone, both music and lyrics.
-The sequel, 1993's Bat Out Of Hell II: Back Into Hell, topped the charts in 38 countries.
-He wrote all of the songs on 2016's chart topping, Braver Than We Are, again by Meat Loaf.
+While at the Public Theater, a singer named Meat Loaf auditioned for Jim, a meeting that Spin Magazine called “one of the Top 10 most important moments in the history of rock and roll.”
+Their first record together, the legendary Bat Out Of Hell, is the biggest debut album ever and the third best selling album of all time.
+Jim is also the only person in the Top 20 Albums of All Time to have written all songs, both music and lyrics, solo.
+In 1993, the sequel Bat Out Of Hell II: Back Into Hell topped the charts in 38 countries and spawned the global hit “I'd Do Anything For Love (But I Won't Do That)."

-Jim Steinman was inducted in to the Songwriter's Hall of Fame in 2012, received an honorary doctorate degree from his alma mater, Amherst College, in 2013 and entered the Long Island Music Hall of Fame in November, 2016.
+Jim Steinman was inducted in to the Songwriter's Hall of Fame in 2012.
+He received an honorary Doctorate Degree of Humane Letters from his alma mater, Amherst College, in 2013.
+Jim was entered into the Long Island Music Hall of Fame in 2016.

-Jim Steinman's distinctive, over-the-top style has influenced a genre of music and such songs are often referred to as "Steinmanesque."
-He is known as the "Father of the Power Ballad" and is one of the founders of epic rock.
-He also played a vital role in the birth of music videos as we know them.
-Jim Steinman's music has permeated popular culture the world over in a way that is unequalled by any composer or songwriter that has ever lived. www.jimsteinman.com
+Jim's work has permeated popular culture the world over.
+His distinctive, over-the-top style has influenced a genre of music and such songs are often referred to as “Steinmanesque.”
+He is known as the “Father of the Power Ballad” and one of the founders of epic rock.

 Jay Scheib is a director and author and adapter of plays, operas, ballets and hybrid live art performance events.
 Known for genre-defying works of daring physicality and the integration of new technologies in live performance, Scheib is the recipient of both a Guggenheim and an Obie Award for Direction.
 Garnering rave reviews and accolades internationally.
 Scheib’s production of Thomas Adès’ opera Powder her Face for New York City Opera at BAM was called “dazzling,” by Anthony Tommasini of the New York Times.
 Of Scheib's Fassbinder adaptation "World of Wires," which premiered at The Kitchen in New York followed by an international tour, Ben Brantley of The New York Times hailed the production for its "revved-up young ensemble that exudes a real-life, in-the-moment, hormone-popping glow…"